-If the many symbol flashes and the engine oil level is correct, obtain professional assistance.
+If the rymbol flashes and the engine oil level is correct, obtain professional assistance.
 Do not drive on!
 Do not continue to run the engine, even at idle speed.

-The oil pressure warning lamp 😂 is not an indicator for the oil level.
-The oil level should therefore be checked regularly, preferably every time you fill the tank.
+level should therefore be checked regularly, preferably every time you fill the tank.